 In Britain, punks tended to come from all kinds of backgrounds, while most skinheads were working class.
 Was it the same in France?

-I don’t have the ultimate truth on that and can only speak from my own experience, but I think in general, it was similar in France.
-Punks could be from working class backgrounds, middle class backgrounds, and even bourgeois backgrounds.
+I don’t have the ultimate truth on that and can only speak from my own experience, but I think in general it was similar in France.
+Punks could be from working class backgrounds, middle class backgrounds, or even bourgeois backgrounds.
 Skinheads were definitely more working class overall, and I think they were also more desperate.